azexo/Azexo-Composer-WYSIWYG/README.md

 PRODUCTS FROM AZEXO
 ---------

 Azexo Composer already integrated with [WordPress/Drupal/Joomla](http://codecanyon.net/user/azexo/portfolio?ref=azexo) CMS.
-Also it can be as stand alone editor of [HTML](http://codecanyon.net/user/azexo/portfolio?ref=azexo) templates.
+Also it can be used as editor of [HTML](http://codecanyon.net/user/azexo/portfolio?ref=azexo) templates.